 The dangers of mixing these drugs aren't fully known.

 - – to counteract feelings of deep depression and aid in fat loss

 - beta blockers – to counteract trembling

 - diuretics – to counteract fluid retention

-- human growth hormone – such as human chorionic gonadotrophin (HCG) to stimulate the body's natural production of testosterone and counteract testicle shrinkage.
+- – such as human chorionic gonadotrophin (HCG) to stimulate the body's natural production of testosterone and counteract testicle shrinkage.

 Treatment for anabolic steroid addiction